howardgkim/simplyiot/README.md

 # SimplyIoT
-SimplyIoT is an IoT management web app that empowers consumers.
-Off-the-shelf IoT products discourages users from buying devices outside of their ecosystem.
-Our app integrates WiFi System on Chip with sensors and switches from multiple manufacturers to increase the purchasing options for consumers.
+SimplyIoT is an IoT management web application that empowers consumers.
+Off-the-shelf IoT products discourage users from buying devices outside of their ecosystem.
+Our application integrates WiFi System on Chip with sensors and switches from multiple manufacturers to offer customers more buying options.

-The features of SimplyIoT include automating tasks based on parameters like brightness and humidity, a GUI to manage sensors and switches, analytics on power consumption, and user authentication.
-Authenticated users will be able to interact with registered peripherals and see the usage history.
-Admins will be able to add/remove devices and change the analytics dashboard.
+SimplyIoT includes automation features based on parameters: brightness and humidity, sensors and switches management (GUI), power consumption analysis, and user authentication.
+Authenticated users can interact with registered peripherals and see the usage history.
+Admins can add/remove devices and change the analytic dashboard.

-Although the app is geared towards single-family homes, it can be scaled up in future implementation to control multi-family residentials.
+The application is targeting single-family homes, but it can be developed to control multi-family residential homes.

 ![My image](https://howardgkim.github.io/webpage/Screenshot%202018-03-20%20at%2020.04.56.png)
 ![My image](https://howardgkim.github.io/webpage/Screenshot%202018-03-20%20at%2020.05.13.png)